sckott/pytaxize/docs/api/ids.md

 Get the database that was last queried.

 **Returns:**
-- String indicating the database ('itis', 'ncbi', 'gbif', 'eol')
+- String indicating the database ('itis', 'ncbi', 'gbif')

 ## Methods